vivaansinghvi07/config/README.md

 # Config

-These are my configuration files on my computer.
+These are the configuration files on my computer.
 It runs on macOS, using the following:

 - Homebrew
 - iTerm2
-- Z-shell
+- Zsh

+It includes custom commands, a custom Neovim configuration, a custom Zsh runtime, Homebrew formulae, and whatever else I decide to add.

 To setup everything, simply run the following: